2006 protests in Hungary: Budapest

 During the daytime the capital city was peaceful, though ruins and debris from the previous night's clash scenes reminded the citizens that the crisis was far from being over.

 Daytime announcements from different political personalities all agreed that violence must be avoided and control must be maintained at all reasonable costs.
-Police leaders promised immediate, zero-tolerance reaction to any turmoil.
+Police leaders promised an immediate, zero-tolerance reaction to any turmoil.
 Identification of violators and troublemakers went on all day by police, via analyzing news videos, and dedicated police/detective units made more than 100 arrests during the afternoon.

 Riot police were also present at all important scenes, including Parliament, state public radio station, MSZP HQ, and they kept Szabadság Square (where the previously sieged state public television resides) tightly sealed.
 Nobody was allowed to enter the square except residents of its buildings, television staff and law enforcers.
 Police units were reinforced, equipped with new special full-size shields, steel helmets, bulletproof vests, and gas masks.